 - Applesauce- this has long been used as an alternative to sweeten desserts and adds extra moisture to baked goods as well.
 If you decide to go this route I would emit the creamer as the purpose of this is to not only deepen the flavors but to add increased moisture to these muffins.

-- Monkfruit sweetener- no-calorie sweetener that is used as a substitute to white sugar.
+- Monkfruit sweetener- a no-calorie sweetener that is used as a substitute to white sugar.
 When baking, the ratio is usually 1 to 1 however; I've found that this sweetener is actually sweeter than that of its counterpart so for every cup of sugar, I like to use ¾ of a cup of monk fruit sweetener.

 How to store Carrot Zucchini Muffins